CommitteeOfZero/impacto/doc/getting_started.md

 # Getting started

 ## General information
-Impacto implements support for running multiple games on a single codebase by using "profiles."
+impacto implements support for running multiple games on a single codebase by using "profiles."
 A profile is a set of JavaScript configuration files that define various parameters for a specific game such as its design resolution, virtual machine parameters, sprite definitions, UI specifics, etc. This makes supporting a new game as simple as defining its profile, adding missing virtual machine instructions (if any) and implementing UI specifics (if any).

 ## Running games
-The following directories must be in the same directory as the Impacto executable:
+The following directories must be in the same directory as the impacto executable:

 * games - directory that contains game resource files
 * profiles - directory that contains profile definition files